If it were fending for itself in the wild, a cat’s diet would consist mainly of small rodents such as mice, voles, and shrews – plus the odd bird.

 What can cats eat? – Conclusion

-The best food for cats to eat is a good quality protein-rich nutritionally complete cat food.
+The best food for cats to eat is good quality protein-rich nutritionally complete cat food.
+If you’ve ever thought of offering your cat beef jerky, don’t!

 You can make cat food at home but it is essential to follow a balanced recipe and use the recommended supplements.